sammchardy/python-binance/README.rst

 - Simple handling of authentication
 - No need to generate timestamps yourself, the wrapper does it for you
 - Response exception handling
-- Websocket handling
+- Websocket handling with reconnection
 - Symbol Depth Cache
 - Withdraw functionality
 - Deposit addresses
-- Order parameter validation based on Trade Rules

 Quick Start
 -----------